sehrishyounus4/image-gallary/README.md

-# image-gallary and periodic table
+# image-gallery and periodic table